IBM/telco-network-cloud-drivers/content/user-guides/administration/security/users-ldap-admin.md

 2. Open the LDAP Admin window, click Start -> Connect -> New Connection and fill in details collected earlier.
 ![LDAP Admin - New Connection](/images/user-guides/administration/security/ldap-admin-new-connection.png "LDAP Admin - Example of new connection")
 3. Click "Test Connection" to make sure it is working before confirming with "OK".
-4. An LDAP server that is configured for ALM will have a layout of organization units `groups` and `people` on the left-hand panel.
+4. An LDAP server that is configured for TNCO will have a layout of organization units `groups` and `people` on the left-hand panel.
 ![LDAP Admin - Organization Units](/images/user-guides/administration/security/ldap-admin-units.png "LDAP Admin - Example of organization units")

-# Adding new user with access to ALM
+# Adding new user with access to TNCO
 ## To add a new user
 1. Right click on `ou=people` -> New -> Entry
 2. Add the fields `extendedPerson` and `uidObject` in the left-hand column for `Objectclass`